 You will need to add more pool salt, occasionally, once or twice per year, to replace salt lost during splashout or backwashing.
 But you can say goodbye to buying chlorine tablets or shock (sorry, boss!).

-The only time you may need pool shock would be if your pool pump or filter was not working, or during power outages.
+The only time you may need pool shock would be if your pool pump or filter was not working, or during power outages, or maybe during spring start-up.
 If water is not circulating through the salt cell, no chlorine is produced.

 How do I Test for Salt Level in the Pool?